 top of page

-Learn about Safe Waste Disposal at Northern Waste Disposal
+Learn about Waste Disposal and Reclamations at Northern Waste Disposal Ltd.

 Concerned about overflowing landfills, the government of Alberta several years ago developed a waste disposal strategy called “Too Good to Waste: Making Conservation a Priority.”
 This report started off by stating at that least 80% of wastes sent to municipal landfills at the time were materials that could have been recovered.